 Bounce, bounce, squeeze, price check – and voilà!
 You’ve got a mattress!
 That’s how NOT to buy a mattress.
-This is a purchase that represents a significant investment, so take your time if you want to ensure you’ll be happy with your purchase for years to come.
-After all, you’ll be spending about one third of your life sleeping, according to the Better Sleep Council.
+This is a purchase that represents a significant investment, so take your time if you want to ensure you’ll be happy for years to come.
+After all, you’ll be spending about one-third of your life sleeping, according to the Better Sleep Council.

 What NOT to do when buying a mattress

 1. Don’t blindly follow a friend or family member’s advice.
 “Everyone has their opinions on the best or worst mattresses,” says Caitlin Hoff, health and safety investigator, ConsumerSafety.org, “but not everyone is built the same way or even sleeps in the same position.”
 By all means, consider all the advice given to you, but don’t hold it up on a pedestal.
 Some people love olives, while others hate them.
 Your mattress must be the right mattress for you, your body type and sleeping habits.
 Give some careful thought about what you want and need out of your mattress.

 2. Don’t let price be the main deciding factor.
 Good mattresses made from high-quality, durable materials aren’t cheap.
 As Hoff points out: “With an overwhelming number of options on the market, it can be easy to pick a cheap mattress and just move on.
 However, it’s important to remember that you will spend roughly one-third of your time sleeping on your mattress.
 One single mattress might be with you for 8 to 10 years.
 An investment in a good mattress that meets your needs is an investment in a decade of restful nights.”
 That’s something that really is truly priceless.